basilhalperin/school_suicide/README.md

 Data is in `cleaned_data\`.
-To regenerate this data yourself, and to produce figures etc., run `School suicide analysis.ipynb` from the top.
+To regenerate this data yourself, and to produce figures etc., run `School suicide analysis 2021 update.ipynb` from the top.
 (Heads up: the raw NCHS MCD files that will be downloaded are many 10s of GB of data.)
 Additional figures are in `figures\`.

 Feel free to cite as: